About the CaseOneCard

 Parents will find that CaseCash is a convenient way to provide your student with spending money that will be used responsibly.

 - It's easy to use!
 It's simple to provide your student with money throughout the year through multiple depositing methods.
-To deposit money online with a Mastercard/Visa just go here.
+To deposit money online with a Mastercard/Visa just visit our online portal.